Losing Streak May Continue For South Korea Stock Market

 Meistgelesene Nachrichten

-Börse aktuell - Live TickerVor EZB-Zinssitzung: Wall Street tiefer -- SMI letztlich im Minus -- DAX schlussendlich mit Verlusten-- Asiens Börsen schliessen im Plus
+Börse aktuell - Live TickerNach US-Inflationsdaten: SMI beendet Handelswoche deutlich schwächer -- DAX letztendlich tiefrot -- Wall Street schlussendlich verlustreich -- Asiens Börsen schliessen mehrheitlich im Minus

-Der heimische Leitindex ging am Mittwoch mit Angaben aus der Sitzung.
-Der DAX beendete den Tag ebenfalls schwächer.
-An den US-Börsen geht es am Mittwoch abwärts.
-An Asiens Aktienmärkten dominierten hingegen die Bullen.

 finanzen.net News